E-Bike Trophy - destination Sankt Martin

 Public Transport

 Bad Ragaz is well served by the Swiss Federal Railways (SBB).
-From Bad Ragaz train station, buses go to the bus stop "Bad Ragaz Casino".
+Buses run from Bad Ragaz railroad station to the "Bad Ragaz Casino" bus stop.

-Leave the motorway (A13) at the Maienfeld exit.
+Leave the highway (A13) at the Maienfeld exit.
 Follow the signs to Bad Ragaz and the signs to the Grand Resorts Bad Ragaz.

 Outdooractive Logo